lukesanantonio/PongPlusMore/README.md

 getting the dependencies.

 ##### Windows
 Pfft.
 Have fun, man!
-Hint: It is possible.
+Hint: It is possible; it will always be possible.

 Prebuilt Binaries
 -----------------